John Coape Sherbrooke: Peninsular War

-Sherbrooke was next given command of 4,000 men to assist Spanish patriots in Cadiz as part of the Peninsular War, in February 1809.
+Sherbrooke was next given command of 4,000 men to assist Spanish patriots in Cádiz as part of the Peninsular War, in February 1809.
 The patriots did not want the British to interfere and so his force was redirected to Lisbon where he joined the main British army commanded by Wellesley, soon to become Lord Wellington.
 He was promoted to lieutenant general on 12 April and was the second-most senior general in the army behind Wellington.
 He fought at the Second Battle of Porto on 12 May with a formation of men that on 18 June was designated the 1st Division.
 The same month as the Second Battle of Porto, Sherbrooke became colonel of the 68th Regiment of Foot.
 With his division Sherbrooke fought at the Battle of Talavera in July where he successfully fought off the attacks of the French infantry but then lost control of three of his brigades in the subsequent charge, leaving a dangerous gap in the British line.

-At Talavera, Sherbrooke's 1st Division included four brigades: Henry Frederick Campbell's British Guards - 2,045 men, Alan Cameron of Erracht's British regulars - 1,364, Ernst Langwerth's King's German Legion (KGL) - 1,388, and Sigismund von Löw's KGL - 1,167.
+At Talavera, Sherbrooke's 1st Division included four brigades: Henry Frederick Campbell's British Guards – 2,045 men, Alan Cameron of Erracht's British regulars – 1,364, Ernst Langwerth's King's German Legion (KGL) – 1,388, and Sigismund von Löw's KGL – 1,167.
 Early on 28 July 1809, the numerically superior French artillery took the British positions under fire.
 While in one sector, British units were withdrawn out of sight from the French guns, Sherbrooke's division occupied an exposed position and suffered casualties before gunsmoke hid its position.
 The main French attack occurred at 3:00 pm when the French divisions of Pierre Belon Lapisse and Horace Sebastiani advanced against the 1st Division.
 Sherbrooke ordered his infantry not to fire until the French came within 50 yd and then to charge.
 These orders were carried out to the letter, causing tremendous casualties and compelling the French to hastily retreat.
 Apparently, Sherbrooke forgot to warn his officers not to advance too far and all the brigades except Cameron's recklessly rushed after their fleeing enemies.
 When the disordered Guards and the KGL came up against the intact French second line, it was their turn to take to their heels as the fresh French foot soldiers counterattacked.
 The day was saved by the appearance of John Randoll Mackenzie's reserve brigade and the 1st Battalion of the 48th Foot.
 Sherbrooke's routed troops quickly rallied behind the reinforcements and, after an extended exchange of musketry, the French counterattack was defeated.
 Losses were ghastly on both sides.
 Sebastiani's division suffered 2,100 casualties out of 8,000 while Lapisse's division lost 1,700 men out of 6,800, including Lapisse killed.
 In Sherbrooke's division, Langwerth was killed and his brigade reduced to 650 men, Löw's brigade lost 350 men, Cameron's brigade lost 500 men, and the Guards sustained 611 casualties.
 Mackenzie was killed and his brigade lost 632 men.